 In the same study, employees were asked to use disinfectant wipes (as opposed to antibacterial wipes) before and after meals, as well as after large meetings with co-workers and the contamination dropped to 10%.
 (1)

 In another study, Reynolds and Gerba contaminated the office’s push-plate doors with an artificial virus.
-(Push-plate doors are the swinging type door that have a thin metal plate where you push it open with your hand, like in restaurants and hospitals.)
+(Push-plate doors are the swinging type door that has a thin metal plate where you push it open with your hand, like in restaurants and hospitals.)
 Within only two hours, the virus had contaminated the break room, coffee pot, microwave button, refrigerator door handles, office cubicles, phones, desks and computers.
-Within four hours, more than 50% of the common surfaces in the office and 50% of employee’s hands were contaminated!
+Within four hours, more than 50% of the common surfaces in the office and 50% of employees’ hands were contaminated!

 Dr. Charles Gerba, aka “Dr. Germ,” is a nationally recognized expert in microbiology.
 He says that 80% of infections are spread through hand contact.
 (2) Picking up a coffee pot, or touching anything for that matter, and then touching the nose or mouth is the most common way germs are spread.
 He says that the average child touches their nose and mouth up to 50 times an hour and the average adult does it 16 times an hour.
 To make matters worse, they touch as many as 30 objects every 60 seconds!
 (2)